sophieforceno/synonym-web/README.md

 # Synonym-web
 Self-hosted web-based thesaurus and dictionary written in Python 3.4.3.
 I write fiction in my free time.
 I wanted an easy-to-access and ad-free thesaurus, and so synonym-web was born.

+Allows you to search for words, click on synonyms to see synonyms of those words, offers spelling suggestions when words are mispelled

-Depends PyDictionary, flask, and CherryPy (see requirements.txt)
+Depends on PyDictionary, pyspellchecker (https://github.com/barrust/pyspellchecker),  flask, and CherryPy (see requirements.txt)

 Requires an API key from dictionaryapi.com

-Update: I will be adding spellchecking for search queries using https://github.com/barrust/pyspellchecker as my biggest issue in my personal use has been misspelling, and then having to search the web for the correct spelling, and then enter that into synonym-web.

 ## Installation:
+	Sign up for an API key at dictionaryapi.com
-    git clone https://github.com/andyforceno/synonym-web.git
+	Insert key in the "apikey" variable in app.py git clone https://github.com/andyforceno/synonym-web.git
     cd synonym-web/
     (Setting up a virtual environment is probably a good idea, not covered here)